veebch/doomed/README.md

 A [fear and greed index](https://alternative.me/crypto/fear-and-greed-index/visualiser) visualiser for Bitcoin inspired by the Doom health monitor.
 The Fear and Greed Index is a multifactorial Bitcoin market sentiment analysis.
 This code is just a simple tool that pulls that index and visualises it in a window inspired by the health status graphic from Doom.

 - Low health images used for Fear
 - High health images used for Greed

-> "Everyone has a plan until they get punched in the mouth".
+This does not mean greed is good, m'kay?

 # Hardware